 A course evaluation is carried out either during or at the end of the course.
-Results and analysis of the evaluation are presented to the students who have completed the course as well as to new students at the following course date.
-The course evaluation is conducted anonymously.
+Results and analysis of the evaluation are presented to the students who have completed the course as well as to new students at the following course date, together with any improvements made.